|

 Side Seams

-Fold piece in half widthwise (there is no right or wrong side).
-Continuing from the end of the body, slip st the first side seam closed.
-Fasten off.
 For the second side seam, attach yarn at the folded edge of the side seam and slip stitch the seam closed.
-Do not fasten off; continue to Top Edge.

 Top Edge

-Ch 1, sc in same st and in each st around the top edge of envelope, join with slip st to first st. Do not fasten off.
-(83 sc)
+Ch 1, sc in same st and in each st around the top edge of envelope, join with slip st to first st. Do not fasten off. < 83 sc >

 Tablet Envelope | Free crochet pattern by MadameStitch